246 – Deduction for a repayment of amounts overpaid to you

 - Wage Earner Protection Program (WEPP) payments;

-- amounts received from a registered retirement plan (RPP) or a pooled registered retirement plan (PRPP), including a voluntary retirement savings plan (VRSP), or interest on these amounts, provided that the amounts received are the result of an error and they do not entitle you, in 2018, to a deduction for RPP or PRPP/VRSP contributions.
+- amounts received from a registered pension plan (RPP) or a pooled registered pension plan (PRPP), including a voluntary retirement savings plan (VRSP), or interest on these amounts, provided that the amounts received are the result of an error and they do not entitle you, in 2020, to a deduction for RPP or PRPP/VRSP contributions.

-You can deduct social assistance payments that you had to repay in 2018 if you, or your spouse at the time the payments were received, included them in your or your spouse's income for 2018 or a previous year.
+You can deduct social assistance payments that you had to repay in 2020 if you, or your spouse at the time the payments were received, included them in your income for 2020 or a previous year.
 The amount of the repayment is shown in box H of your RL-5 slip.

 You can carry the loss back more than three years if you use it to reduce your taxable income for the year for which the amount repaid was included in the calculation of your income.
 However, you cannot carry the loss back to a year before 2004.